Patrick-Cole/pygmi/_sources/autoapi/pygmi/rsense/transforms/index.rst

    :param noisetype: Noise type to calculate.
 Can be 'diagonal', 'hv average' or ''.
                      The default is ''.
    :type noisetype: str, optional
+   :param piter: Iteration function, used for progress bars.
+The default is iter.
+   :type piter: function, optional

    :returns: * **nevals** (*numpy array*) -- Noise eigenvalues.
              * **nevecs** (*numpy array*) -- Noise eigenvectors.